cvilas/guidance/people/one-to-ones.md

 - Close the loop:
   - Follow up and share actions taken based on feedback from the last session.
   - If feedback was not acted upon, explain why.
 When peers don't hear back after giving feedback, they will assume their suggestions were ignored.
+  - Clarify goals and expectations are well understood
 - Make giving feedback a habit.
   - Encourage people to talk to each other directly to resolve personal and professional issues.
 Avoid being the intermediary.